-Painter, muralist, sculptor and graffiti artist, Tim Conlon is known for his paintings on canvas, his murals and large-scale sculptures.
+Painter, muralist, sculptor and graffiti artist, Tim Conlon is known for his paintings on canvas, his murals, and large-scale sculptures.
 His photorealistic work often depicts freight trains covered with graffiti.

 The frame of his work lies in the themes of street art.
 As a young man, he was fascinated by abandoned buildings, signed graffiti on the walls of Baltimore's underprivileged neighborhoods, and railway warehouses storing freight trains.
 Baltimore, one of the largest port cities on the east coast of the United States, is a nerve center for commercial transit, where cargoes arriving on large ships are transferred on freight trains to reach other major cities.
 The wagons serve as itinerant art galleries for graffiti lovers.
-Attracted by the logos, typography and colors found on these old and new convoys, Tim Colon quickly moves from observation to practice.
+Attracted by the logos, typography, and colors found on these old and new convoys, Tim Colon quickly moves from observation to practice.

 Wishing to reach a larger audience, the artist decides to work with canvas.
-In his Los Angeles studio, he recreates the weathered appearance of train cars by painting them, and focuses on the recovery and representations of symbols associated with major US rail companies.
-Tim Colon explains: “In expanding my current body of work, I’ve applied the skills I’ve developed writing with aerosol, creating hybrid pieces that involve typography, abstract elements and realism onto canvas.
+In his Los Angeles studio, he recreates the weathered appearance of train cars by painting them and focuses on the recovery and representations of symbols associated with major US rail companies.
+Tim Colon explains: “In expanding my current body of work, I’ve applied the skills I’ve developed writing with aerosol, creating hybrid pieces that involve typography, abstract elements, and realism onto canvas.
 From portraits of pop culture figures, realistic illustrations of rust and decay from the urban landscape, to detailed color studies and line work within a graffiti tag, the core matter used in my paintings remains spray paint.”
 The design, size, color, signature, and location are just as important to him as the frame and the surroundings--whether it's a wall, a train or an art gallery.

 Tim Conlon is an artist living and working between Washington and Los Angeles.
 He grew up just south of D.C., and is best known for his large-scale murals, graffiti art, sculpture and works on canvas.
 He was one of two aerosol artists featured in the 2008 Smithsonian National Portrait Gallery exhibition, RECOGNIZE!
 Hip-Hop and Contemporary Portraiture.
-In 2011, he was featured and curated the G-scale train exhibit in the Los Angeles Museum of Contemporary Art, as well as the Art in The Streets survey on graffiti and street art.
-Tim Conlon has recently exhibited at the Corcoran Gallery of Art in Washington, D.C., along with shows and projects in New York, Miami, San Francisco, Paris, Bordeaux and Berlin.
+In 2011, he was featured and curated the G-scale train exhibit in the Los Angeles Museum of Contemporary Art, as well as the Art in The Streets survey of graffiti and street art.
+Tim Conlon has recently exhibited at the Corcoran Gallery of Art in Washington, D.C., along with shows and projects in New York, Miami, San Francisco, Paris, Bordeaux, and Berlin.